 A lot of Canadian Indians live near Canada on Vermillion Lake.
 There's quite a tribe in there, and they're a little shorter than the original Leech Laker.
 They are a little shorter people.
 Those days we didn't know who they were or what they would do.(42) But we believed they were Indian, so we tried hard to talk to them.

 The three years we were up there we would often go visit certain old Indians.
 The first time we went to see one of them they laughed at me when I went up and asked about "mother."
 Every time we talked to them the old lady would look at the old man, "What'd he say?" she kept asking.
 So it'd take a long time to understand us.

 I was with a boy from the school.
 The boy I was with had enough education and he said, "that's 'your mother.'"
 He'd interpret their language and I'd interpret what I meant with him.
 So that's the way I broke in to understand them.

 Red Lake is just about the same as Nett Lake.
 Red Lake is pretty clear though.
-They use the same language, the same song.(37) They're still pretty clear.
+They use the same language, the same song.(43) They're still pretty clear.
 Their language is coming back to them too.
 Probably they're practicing more.
 But Red Lake must have mixed with Canadians too.
 You can tell that the way they say "horse." "mis-tah-din," that's a "horse" of Nett Lake.
 They'll never say bay-hay-jI-go-gah-jay.
-That's too long a language.
+That's too long for them.
 They say "mish-tah-din."
-That describes the way the horses feet clydes -- you know, clicks -- when they're running.
+That describes the way the horses' feet clydes -- you know, clicks -- when they're running.
 Mish-tah-din, yah.